oracle/fmw-kubernetes/OracleSOASuite/kubernetes/monitoring-service/README.md

 The script will perform the following steps:

 - Helm install `prometheus-community/kube-prometheus-stack` if `setupKubePrometheusStack` is set to `true`.
-- Deploys WebLogic Monitoring Exporter to Administration Server.
-- Deploys WebLogic Monitoring Exporter to `soaCluster` if `wlsMonitoringExporterTosoaCluster` is set to `true`.
-- Deploys WebLogic Monitoring Exporter to `osbCluster` if `wlsMonitoringExporterToosbCluster` is set to `true`.
+- Configures Monitoring Exporter as sidecar
 - Exposes the Monitoring Services (Prometheus at `32101`, Grafana at `32100` and Alertmanager at `32102`) outside of the Kubernetes cluster if `exposeMonitoringNodePort` is set to `true`.
 - Imports the WebLogic Server Grafana Dashboard if `setupKubePrometheusStack` is set to `true`.

 ### Verify the results
 The setup monitoring script will report failure if there was any error.
 However, verify that required resources were created by the script.